arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 - By default, upon instance termination, the root EBS volume is deleted and any other attached EBS volume is not deleted (can be over-ridden)
 - To replicate an EBS volume across AZ or region, need to copy its snapshot
 - EBS Multi-attach allows the same EBS volume to attach to multiple EC2 instances **in the same AZ**

+> `DeleteOnTermination` attribute can be updated for the root EBS volume only from the CLI

 ## Volume Types
 #### General Purpose SSD